 James C. was convicted in 2007 of patronizing under age prostitutes.
 As a result of this conviction, a Dutchess County Social Worker and Family Court Judge had him removed from his home in Poughkipsee for a period of three years.

 James, he spent a year in jail.
 After spending a year in jail he plead guilty in New York County to second degree rape of a 14 year old.
 He also pleaded guilty to patronizing a seventeen year old prostitute.
 The Appellate Division (an Appeals Court) reversed the Family Court ruling in 2010 that prevented him from seeing his children.
 By that time his wife and four children had moved to Canada.

 James C. told New York’s highest court that he did not present a danger to his children.
 He argued that the County Officials were mistaken when they reached a conclusion that allowing him to return home from jail would constitute child neglect by him and his wife.

 James is currently waiting for a decision from the Court of Appeals as to whether he can see his children.

 Fathers’ Rights Attorneys in New York

-The law office of Elliot Schlissel have been protecting father’s rights for more than thirty years.
+The Law Offices of Schlissel DeCorpo have been protecting father’s rights for more than thirty years.
 We litigate divorce proceedings, orders of protection, child abuse and child neglect cases, ACS and CPS child abuse allegations and we actively litigate all types of child abuse defense work.

 We also represent our clients in no-fault divorces, regarding paternity issues, child custody, child visitation, child support and spousal maintenance (alimony) issues.
 Feel free to call us for a free consultation.